Contents

 Back to earlier in the year…

 The relocation to DSOP couldn’t have been much better for travel.
-We’re now in Shropshire, just a few miles west of Wolverhampton, and are surrounded by five airports within 2 hours.
-That may not sound like much but to folk who have lived in the Southwest, where you’re at the end of the world, it’s a big deal!
+We’re now in Shropshire, just a few miles west of Wolverhampton, and surrounded by five airports within 2 2-hour drive.
+That may not sound like much, but to folk who have lived in the Southwest, where you’re at the end of the world, it’s a big deal!
 Ha.

 We also visited the world’s first book town, explored some lakes of the Lake District, and completed the Yorkshire Three Peaks and the National Three Peaks Challenge while raising some money for charity (and if you’d still like to donate, you can by clicking HERE)